 How does mentoring work?

-– You will be matched with an industry professional who shares your interests
+• In January 2020 you will be matched with an industry professional who shares your interests;

-– Your mentor will help by offering advice and guidance as well as helping you to build your confidence and connections
+• your mentor will help by offering advice, guidance and work experience opportunities, as well as helping you to build your confidence and connections.

 Who can apply?